Skip to content

 get_tree().quit()

-This code will obviously shut down the game if Steam does not initialize and returns a status of anything except 1.
+This code will obviously shut down the game if Steam does not initialize and returns a status of anything except 0.
+You may just want to capture the failure data and continue on, though the Steamworks functionality won't quite work.

-Most times, in development, getting a failure will probably be caused by a missing API file (steam_api.dll, libsteam_api.so, libsteam_api.dylib) or the missing steam_appid.txt file (which is not needed when shipping your game).
+Most times, in development, getting a failure will probably be caused by a missing API file (steam_api.dll, libsteam_api.so, libsteam_api.dylib) or not setting the game's app ID by one of the methods mentioned earlier.

 Getting More Data

-This will check if Steam is online, get the current user's Steam ID64, and check if the current user owns the game.
+This will check if Steam is online, if the app is running on the Steam Deck, get the current user's Steam ID64, and check if the current user owns the game.
 You can also have the game turn itself off if the current user does not own the game by simply doing this:

 print("User does not own this game")